rusio/scoreboard/README.md

-# scoreboard
+# Scoreboard

-Scoreboard - Example Code Base
+Example Code Base for TDD exercises and workshops using JUnit 5.